Marcus Patterson: Professional career

-East London All-Stars

-In 2017–2018, Patterson became a member of the East London All-Stars in the England National Basketball League.

 Portimonense S.C.

 In September 2019, Patterson went to play for Portimonense S.C. in Portugal.
 He received two accolades from Eurobasket.com, being named in the ‘All Portuguese 1st Division All-Import Team’ and the ‘All Portuguese 1st Division 2nd Team’.
 Patterson averaged 22 points per game, 9 rebounds per game and 2 steals per game.

 C.A.
 Queluz

 In October 2020, Patterson signed with C.A.
 Queluz of the Proliga basketball league.
 Patterson averaged 8.2 points, three rebounds and 1.7 assists from four games before COVID-19 postponed the season.

 Return to Portimonense S.C.

-In December 2021, Patterson returned back to Portimonense.
-He was the team’s second-leading scorer, averaging 14.3 points, 4.9 rebounds, and 1.5 assist on a blistering 64.1% shooting inside the arc in under 25 minutes a game.
+In December 2021, Patterson returned to Portimonense.
+He was the team's second-leading scorer, averaging 14.3 points, 4.9 rebounds, and 1.5 assist on a blistering 64.1% shooting inside the arc in under 25 minutes a game.

 Teuta

 On December 6, 2022, Patterson made his debut with Teuta of the Albanian basketball Superleague.
 Patterson helped Teuta to victory in the Albanian basketball cup and led all scorers with 29 points.